Super Bowl XXXI: New England Patriots

 After coach Raymond Berry benched and then cut future CFL record-setting MVP and champion Doug Flutie before being fired himself in 1989, the Patriots had three more losing seasons, including a dismal 1–15 regular season record in 1990.
 Then, in 1993, New England turned to veteran head coach Bill Parcells to lead the team, hoping to repeat the success he had with the New York Giants.

 Although the Patriots posted a 5–11 regular season record during Parcells' first year, eight of their losses were by 7 points or fewer.
 To Parcells' credit, much of the improvement was the result of the contributions from their draft picks that they made before the season: linebackers Willie McGinest and Chris Slade.
 Tight end Ben Coates also became a major contributor as a favorite target of quarterback Drew Bledsoe, who was taken with the #1 overall pick in the 1993 draft.
 With that improvement, the team was sold to Robert Kraft in January 1994 for a then-record price of $200 million.
 It was an astonishing price considering the Patriots had long been considered a laughingstock by local and national media as well as opponents and had one of the worst stadiums in the league (Foxboro Stadium).
 During the losing spell they had rarely sold out, resulting in most games going without local television coverage.
-Sports in New England at that time centered on the beloved, successful, Celtics and Red Sox, and even Bruins, not the NFL team orphaned in remote Foxborough, Massachusetts, thirty miles outside Boston.
+Sports in New England at that time centered on the beloved, successful, Celtics, Red Sox, and Bruins, not the NFL team orphaned in remote Foxborough, Massachusetts, thirty miles outside Boston.
 (During an earlier run of 13 years in the 1970s and 1980s with only 1 losing season, the very competitive Patriots sold out that venue regularly.)
+The team even flirted twice with the idea of relocating to Hartford to move into a metropolitan area and have a new stadium built.

 The team then posted a 10–6 record in 1994 after starting the regular season at 3–6 but were eliminated by the Cleveland Browns in their first playoff game.
 The Krafts had also eliminated the practice of TV blackouts (and courted and nailed deals with local affiliates), and the season resulted in a resurgence of popularity in the NFL game across the region.
 New England then had a let down and failed to make the playoffs in 1995, a year when many organizations were coming to grips with the new salary cap put in by the NFL to improve competition in the league.
 In the offseason, Parcells hired his old Giants defensive coordinator, Bill Belichick, as assistant head coach and defensive backs coach.
 Part of the team's spotty performance that season might have been that the head coach, Parcells, and the new owner, Kraft, did not get along well.
 Belichick came to serve during the 1996 season as the head coach's interface with the Kraft family and the non-football operations side of the business.